AlbertMorenoDEV/deploy-hugo-to-s3-action/README.md

 This GitHub action makes it easy to build and deploy any Hugo static website to AWS S3 with just one step.

+## Features

+- **Portable:** The action is portable and works on Linux, Windows, and macOS runners with x64 and ARM64 architectures.
+- **Secure:** The action supports OpenID Connect (OIDC) for authentication, which is more secure than using long-lived access keys.
+- **Flexible:** The action supports two authentication methods: OIDC and AWS Access Keys.

 ## Authentication

 This action supports two authentication methods: